sebastienjensen/vex-mcdb/README.md

 |`match_score_red`|Integer||
 |`match_score_blue`|Integer||

 Match round, number, and instance can be confusing.
 Round refers to the match type; see below.
 Number refers to the match number within that round (e.g., 'Qualification 15').
-Instance is used only within elimination brackets (e.g., 'Quarterfinal 1-2', where the second number is its instance).
+Instance is used only within elimination brackets (e.g., 'Quarterfinal 1-2', where the first number is its instance).

 |Round|Match type|
 |---|---|